gdoor-org/gdoor/firmware/esp32/gdoor/README.md

   E.g. 0x0F, 0x00, 0x02.
 Wrong would be: 0xF, 0x0, 0x2.
 - Do not separate the values with whitespaces, tabs or commas
 - Send the values in one go, e.g.: 02A300452F

+> [!TIP]
-- Tip: If you use a terminal and want to do it by hand, use copy and paste to send in one go
+> If you use a terminal and want to do it by hand, use copy and paste to send in one go